 - The estate of Vernon and Wava Ford creates a $1.25 million endowment for scholarships.

 - The Natatorium is added to the Student Activities Center.

 - UofSC Aiken is listed in U.S. News & World Report's College Guide as a top three public liberal arts college in the Southeast.

 - Construction is completed on the Alan B. Miller School of Nursing Building.

 - The administration/classroom building was renamed the Robert E. Penland Administration and Classroom Building.

 - The Ruth Patrick Science Education Center was expanded by 30,000 square feet.

-- Dr. Thomas L. Hallman is named the third Chancellor of USC Aiken.
+- Dr. Thomas L. Hallman is named the third Chancellor of UofSC Aiken.